 – become clear about not wanting to be together and chosen to end their relationship

 – transformed their experience of being in their relationships to one of greater joy and ease

 – moved from a place of hurt and loneliness to a place of strength and clarity

 – celebrated their much improved relationships by going on to get married and / or start a family

 Please take a look at therapy services for more on these areas.

-My current practices (things I do on a regular basis to keep me healthy) include meditation, floatation, pilates, swimming, cycling, reflexology, massage, learning something new, time out with my friends and family, time out with myself…
+My current practices (things I do on a regular basis to keep me healthy) include meditation, pilates, swimming, cycling, tennis, reflexology, massage, learning to play the harmonica, time out with my friends and family, time out with myself…

 My personal interests include being in the company of those I love (preferably with some great food and wine thrown in!), travel and photography, art and design, film and theatre, music and reading…

-I live with my wonderful husband, who reminds me of what works and what doesn’t, and two wonderful children who remind me to play!
+I live with my wonderful husband, who reminds me of what works and what doesn’t, and two incredible children who remind me to play!

 I am based in North West London – Brondesbury Park, NW2.